sutorodw/module-1-sutoro/README.md

 # MiniBlog - A Simple Blog Website
-This is a basic HTML website project showcasing a mini-blog with a focus on photos, short videos, and travel experiences.
+This is a basic HTML website created as part of RevoU Bootcamp project showcasing a mini-blog with a focus on photos, short videos, and travel stories.
 It is built with basic HTML layout for responsive website, ensuring the use of appropriate tags for a well-structured foundation.
 Add content that fits the topic and create a form with text boxes, a big text box, a button to submit, and checkboxes to make it more interactive and useful for users.

 ## Features